 The majority of our orders are generated from existing customers expanding their usage of Cognyte solutions they have already deployed or the purchase of new solutions from our portfolio to be deployed in other areas of their security operations.
+Revenue recognized from existing customers was approximately 90% for each of the years ended January 31, 2020 and 2019 with the remainder of our revenue attributable to new customers.
 Our sales force provides customers with regular updates on new solutions and assists them in evaluating the benefits of such solutions to address security challenges.
 In many cases, a new order from an existing customer will include both an expansion as well as the addition of new solutions.